 Frequently Asked Questions

-Does solar in Georgia create jobs?
+Does solar create jobs in Georgia?